500px/PxMagic/README.markdown

 5. This library was written with two styles of apps in mind.
 First: a traditionally client app library (for example, using this to write an Ubuntu app), Second: a web server.

-   If you are going to be using OAuth and you are attending Pixel Hack Day come find me.
-I'm by the window in the secondary room.

 6. Before you do anything you need to create helpers/authentication.py and provided 3 functions: get_consumer_key(), get_consumer_secret(),